OneEntry/swift/documentation/Usage.md

 1. Send verification code by user ID
 2. Change the password using the activation code

-> ImPortant: Use this instruction only if you lose access to your account.
+> Important: Use this instruction only if you lose access to your account.
 Otherwise, you should use ``AuthService/changeUser(form:langCode:data:)``

 #### Password change